aiishwarrya/analogcrypt/README.md

 - **Red (netA)**: `Input A`
 - **Blue (netB)**: `Input B`
 - **Green (Vout)**: Output of the XOR operation

+The transient analysis was performed with a time step of 10 μs over a 0.5 ms duration, capturing the dynamic response of the circuit as inputs toggle.
+This analysis allows us to observe the XOR logic as it switches the output state based on the values of inputs A and B, validating the expected XOR truth table behavior.

 ### **Waveform for Input (00)**
 <div align="center">